The global resources industry is a constantly evolving beast, and it is now entering a new age of technological development.

 A report by the Mineral Council of Australia also highlighted that the mining industry last delivered a productivity increase in 2003, but since then overall productivity in the minerals sector has fallen by 30 per cent.

-Late last year IBM, as part of its Smarter Planet initiative signalled that the industry is reaching the tipping point for productivity and must innovate.
+Late last year IBM, as part of its Smarter Planet initiative signaled that the industry is reaching the tipping point for productivity and must innovate.

 “This right now is the tipping point, we believe, where the risk of inaction outweighs the risk of action,” Andrew Stevens, IBM Australia and New Zealand’s managing director, said.